yosalx/NubesTBFO/README.md

-# NubesTBFO
+# Python Compiler

-Untuk menjalankan program pastikan file yang akan dicompile sejajar dengan main,py

-Fork repo ini lalu jalankan main.py dan input nama file yang berisi program yang ingin dilakukan uji compile
+## How to Run

+1. Make sure the file that will be tested is on the same directory with `main.py`

+2. Fork this repo then run main.py with `python/python3 main.py` and input the name of the pyhton file that will be compiled and tested